rsyncOSX/RsyncOSXdocs/content/post/Verify.md

 If the **verify** finds files not synchronized a touch command on file will update timestamp on file and next synchronize task will copy missing files.

 Below is sample of a verify task.
 66 files are verified as not equal.
-These files are also identified by the normal backup task.

 ![](/images/RsyncOSX/master/verify/verify.png)